-Our list of the most expensive wines in California fall under the title of cult wines, which are mainly the Cabernet Sauvignon wines from Napa Valley.
+Our list of the most expensive wines in California falls under the title of cult wines, which are mainly Cabernet Sauvignon wines from Napa Valley.
 And they are very difficult to get.

 Many of the cult wines are hard to buy directly from the winery.
 Typically the wineries maintain mailing lists.

 Interested wine buyers on the list will receive notice when the next allocation of wine is coming.
 You are then expected to purchase your allocation.
 Getting on these lists can be a painful process.
-You might be able to find a glass at restaurants the celebrities hang out at.
+You might be able to find a glass at restaurants the celebrities hang out.